Structure of normally and finitely non-co-Hopfian groups: Introduction

-We give a classification of finitely generated finitely non-co-Hopfian groups in the case that we can take $\Lambda_k=\Gamma_k$, i.e. if the groups $\Gamma_k$ that are isomorphic to $\Gamma$, are already normal.
-The obvious examples are given by free abelian groups.
+In this paper we initiate the study of finitely co-Hopfian groups without dynamical conditions on the self-embeddings.
+Instead, we assume the chain \eqref{eq:chain} consists of normal subgroups.
+The obvious examples of groups $\Gamma$ admitting such chains are free abelian groups.
 Our main result is that any example arises in this way:

 \begin{thmnr} Let $\Gamma$ be a finitely generated group that admits a decreasing chain of subgroups